animatlabs/animatlabs.github.io/_posts/2026-01-26-workflow-forge-2-performance-unleashed.md

 ---
-title: "WorkflowForge 2.0: 540x Faster, New Extensions, and a Documentation Site"
+title: "WorkflowForge 2.0 Benchmarks: 511x Faster Than Workflow Core and Elsa in .NET"
 excerpt: >-
-  "We benchmarked WorkflowForge against Workflow Core and Elsa Workflows.
-The results?
-Up to 540x faster execution and 573x less memory.
-The tables below have the full numbers."
+  We benchmarked WorkflowForge 2.0 against Workflow Core and Elsa Workflows.
+Up to 511x faster execution and 573x less memory usage, with new extensions and a documentation site.
-last_modified_at: 2026-01-26
+last_modified_at: 2026-03-26
 sitemap: true
 categories:
   - Technical